-- 2. Subject to compliance by the Minister with the requirement to give notice as contained in the Financial Provisioning Regulations, 2021, or any legislation or subordinate legislation which supplements, amends and/or replaces such Regulations, the Guarantor hereby unconditionally undertakes, as a principal obligation, to pay to the Minister the Guaranteed Sum, or any portion thereof, by no later than 30 days after receipt of a written claim from the Minister (or made on behalf of the Minister) to do so. - 3.
-A claim under this guarantee may be instituted by the Minister at any stage commencing from the date of signature of this guarantee and must be delivered to the Guarantor, together with the original guarantee document, or by complying with paragraph 5 if the original guarantee document is lost, at the Guarantor's address as provided herein.
+- 2. Subject to compliance by the Minister with the requirement to give notice as contained in regulation 13(5) of the Financial Provisioning Regulations, 2022, or any legislation or subordinate legislation which supplements, amends and/or replaces such Regulations, and in a manner contemplated in such Regulations, the Guarantor hereby unconditionally undertakes, as a principal obligation, to pay to the Minister the Guaranteed Sum, or any portion thereof, by no later than 30 days after receipt of a written claim from the Minister (or made on behalf of the Minister) to do so. - 3.
+A claim under this guarantee in the circumstances contemplated in the Financial Provisioning Regulations, 2022 or any legislation or subordinate legislation which supports, amends and/or replaces such Regulations, may be instituted by the Minister at any stage commencing from the date of signature of this guarantee and must be delivered to the Guarantor, together with the original guarantee document, or by complying with paragraph 5 if the original guarantee document is lost, at the Guarantor's address as provided herein.

-4. Where relevant, this guarantee is issued as a replacement of Guarantee No ۱o issued by (the Guarantor) on for the amoun t of R and d does not create any further obligations for the Guarantor other than set out in this replacement gua arantee.
-Guarantee No o is null and void from the date of issue of this replaceme ent guarantee (sc rap if not applicable). • · ·
+4. Where relevant, this g uarante ee is issue ed as a re place ment of Gu iarant ee No o. issue ed by (the G uarantor) on for th ne am ount of R and does not creat e any further obligation s for the Guar antor other than set o out in this replace ment gua arantee .
+Guarant ee No. i s null and void fron n the date of iss ue of this r eplac eme nt guara antee (SCI rap if n ot applica ble).

-- 5. This guarantee is not negotiable nor transferable, and- - 5.1 must be returned to the Guarantor when giving account to the Guarantor in terms of the Financial Provisioning Regulations, 2021, or any legislation or subordinate legislation which supplements, amends and/or replaces such Regulations, or if the original guarantee document has been lost, must be accompanied by a statement that the applicable document cannot be located and that you indemnify the Guarantor against any direct loss that it may suffer (other than as a result of its own negligent or willful act or omission) as a direct result of such original document not being returned to it; - 5.2 shall lapse- - (a) after the financial institution has paid out the Guaranteed Sum, should the Minister call on the guarantee; - (a) on the granting of a closure certificate in terms of the Mineral and Petroleum Resources
+- 5. This guarantee is not negotiable nor transferable, and- - 5.1 must be returned to the Guarantor when making a claim under this guarantee, or if the original guarantee document has been lost, must be accompanied by a statement that the applicable document cannot be located and that you indemnify the Guarantor against any direct loss that it may suffer (other than as a result of its own negligent or willful act or omission) as a direct result of such original document not being returned to it; - 5.2 shall lapse- - (a) after the financial institution has paid out the Guaranteed Sum, should the Minister call on the guarantee, or: - (a) on the granting of a closure certificate in terms of the Mineral and Petroleum Resources

-Development Act in respect of the whole of the operations; or - (c) on withdrawal of this guarantee and replacement with an alternative financial vehicle, where relevant; and - 5.3 shall not be construed as placing any other responsibility on the Guarantor other than the paying of the Guaranteed Sum or any portion thereof. - 6.
-The Guarantor reserves the right to withdraw from this guarantee after having given the holder, the Minister and the Minister responsible for environmental affairs at least 6 months' written notice in advance, by registered mail, of his/her/its intention to do so. - 7.
+Development Act in respect of the whole of the operations; or - (c) on replacement with an alternative financial vehicle or replacement guarantee, where relevant; or - (d) on the lapsing of the notice period contemplated in regulation 13(1) of the Financial Provisioning Regulations, 2022, or any legislation or subordinate legislation which supplements, amends and/or replaces such Regulations; and - 5.3 shall not be construed as placing any other responsibility on the Guarantor other than the paying of the Guaranteed Sum or any portion thereof. - 6.
+The Guarantor reserves the right to withdraw from this guarantee after having given the holder, the Minister and the Minister responsible for environmental affairs at least 6 months' written notice in advance, which must be hand delivered to facilitate signing of acceptance of such notice to the Minister or his/her delegated authority/official of his/her/its intention to do so. - 7.
 The Guarantor will pay on demand under this guarantee without regard to any claim or dispute of any nature which any party may allege.